ComScore

 25. Play Board Games

 They’re not called bored games, friends.
-Next time you and your partner are both in the doldrums, bust out the Monopoly or test your strategic thinking with something more modern like Scythe.
-Bottom line: There are tons of board games out there and all of them are great when you’re in need of entertainment and bonding time with an SO.
+Next time the family is looking for a fun thing to do when bored, bust out the Monopoly or test your strategic thinking with something more modern like Scythe.
+Bottom line: There are tons of board games (including family-friendly board games) out there and all of them are great when you’re in need of entertainment and bonding.

 Educational Activities